Ove3r/gacha-bot/README.md

 ## Features
 - Discord embed reaction menu for wishes
-- Simple code scaling for any newes banners
+- Simple code scaling for any additional banners
 - Fully accurate wish pity emulating the game
 - MongoDB for user data